 Management has also designed internal controls over financial reporting to provide reasonable assurance regarding the reliability of financial reporting and the preparation of financial statements in accordance with IFRS.

-There has been no change in the design of the Company's internal controls over financial reporting during the three-month period ended March 31, 2018, that would materially affect, or is reasonably likely to materially affect, the Company's internal control over financial reporting.
+Effective June 30, 2018, the Company's Controller resigned from his position but has since continued to have a limited involvement with the Company.
+It was decided not to hire a replacement considering the Company's current financial situation.
+Management assessed the impact of this change and determined that there has been no change in the design of the Company's internal controls over financial reporting during the nine-month period ended September 30, 2018, that would materially affect, or is reasonably likely to materially affect, the Company's internal controls over financial reporting.